jam-mar/Csharp_for_Typescript_Developers/_chapters/00-introduction/index.md

 Are you a JavaScript/TypeScript developer looking to make the move to C# and the .NET ecosystem?
 Maybe you want to work in enterprise environments, build robust web applications, or leverage the power of C# for game development with Unity.

 Whatever your motivation, transitioning from dynamic, interpreted languages like JavaScript and TypeScript to a statically-typed, compiled language like C# can be a significant shift.
-You may look at C# and think, why do I have to declare every variable type?
+You may look at C# and think: why do I have to declare every variable type?
 Why do I need to compile my code before running it?
 Why does everything have to be so strict?

 But let's be honest, while TypeScript has fixed many of the issues with JavaScript's dynamic typing, it can often be a frustrating experience with its complex type system and sometimes confusing error messages.
-Your code works fine, and its nearly time to slap in a pull requests, and call it when suddenly a wild `no overload matches this call` error appears.
-You fix it, but that created another error in a different file.
-You fix that, and then another error appears in a third file and now its one hour later and you still haven't finished your pull request.
-Well good news, none of that will happen in C#.
+Your code works fine, and it's nearly time to submit a pull request when suddenly a wild `no overload matches this call` error appears.
+You fix it, but that creates another error in a different file.
+You fix that, and then another error appears in a third file—and now it's one hour later and you still haven't finished your pull request.
+Well, good news: none of that will happen in C#.
 The compiler will catch those errors before you even run your code, so you won't have 'code that works' that you can't commit.

 ## Why C#?